Bonny Hicks: Modeling

-Hicks' modelling career began by showcasing her appearance on the September 1987 cover of a now-defunct Singaporean fashion monthly, GO.
-She shortly followed her first appearance with others, including in Indonesia.
-She continued with multiple appearances on other covers, print advertisements, catwalk appearances in designer clothes, and in a music video for a top-10 hit by the Singaporean indie band The Oddfellows.
+Hicks' modelling career began with a showcase in the September 1987 cover of a now-defunct Singaporean fashion monthly, GO.
+In a short while, she expanded into other modelling outlets, including ones in Indonesia.
+She continued to expand her appearances on magazine covers, print advertisements, catwalk appearances in designer clothes, and in a music video for a top-10 hit by the Singaporean indie band The Oddfellows.
+Things looked bright.

 A year into Hicks' modelling career, she began writing about her life experiences and ideas stemming from her modelling.
 By age twenty-one she had completed her first book, Excuse Me, are you a Model?
 She continued to model for five more years and in 1992, at the age of twenty-four, released her second book Discuss Disgust.
 Hicks then left modelling to take a job as a department lead and copywriter in Jakarta, Indonesia.
 At the time, Hicks reiterated a statement she had made in her first book: that she had never wanted to be a model in the first place.
 Instead, her dream since age thirteen had been to be a writer.
 It was then that she had begun keeping a diary of her feelings and experiences, a practice she continued throughout her life.
 Hicks drew from her documented memories in each of her writings.

-Brief marriage

-Before her move to Indonesia, Hicks was briefly married to a former officer of the Republic of Singapore Air Force.
-Hicks left him for Richard "Randy" Dalrymple, an American architect, by whose side she died aboard SilkAir Flight 185.
-Dalrymple was a former colleague of Hicks' first husband, the pilot of the plane in which Hicks perished.
-This connection would later become a troubling focus of the investigation into the crash that took Hicks' life—her murder, as was shown in the events that followed.